Eating Blueberries During Pregnancy

 - Ways to Include Dried Blueberries in Your Pregnancy Diet

-Blueberries are very healthy and are rich in nutrients.
-They are considered to be a superfood rich in vitamin c, potassium, and folate (a naturally occurring form of folic acid).
-During preconception and early pregnancy, women are advised to take folate as it plays an important role in the baby’s neural tube development.
-It also helps in preventing and treating urinary tract infection during pregnancy.
+Blueberries are super healthy and are rich in nutrients.
+They are considered to be a superfood rich in vitamin C, potassium, and folate (a naturally occurring form of folic acid).
+During preconception and early pregnancy, women are advised to take folate as it plays a vital role in the baby’s neural tube development.
+It also helps in preventing and treating urinary tract infections during pregnancy.

-It is absolutely safe to eat Blueberries during pregnancy.
+It is absolutely safe to eat blueberries during pregnancy 3rd trimester, 2nd trimester and 1st trimester.
 However, consuming the fruit in excess quantity is not advisable.

-Blueberries are not just tasty but are rich in nutrients that are required during pregnancy.
-Mentioned below are a few benefits of consuming blueberries.
+Blueberries are good for pregnancy.
+They are not just tasty but are rich in nutrients that are required during pregnancy.
+Here are a few benefits of consuming blueberries in 2nd trimester.